ErikDeBruijn/TeslaFTW/README.md

 Compatibility
 =============

- - Pebble firmware 2.0.1.
+ - Pebble firmware 2.0.1 and later.
 Pebble Time.
  - Android: PebbleApp 2.0 Beta 10 or later.
  - iPhone might not be working at the moment, I can't test this because I only have an Android Phone.

-The app doesn't require a companion app on your Android/iOS device, but needs a recent PebbleApp.
+The app doesn't require a companion app on your Android/iOS device, but needs a recent Pebble (Time) App on the phone.

 Development
 ===========